chengyilyu/chengyilyu.github.io/_pages/about.md

   - /about.html
 ---

 I’m a Ph.D. candidate in Leeds School of Business at University of Colorado Boulder.
-I am advised by [Prof. Huanan Zhang](http://huananzhang.mystrikingly.com/) and [Prof. Dan Zhang](http://www.danzhang.com/).
+I am advised by [Prof. Dan Zhang](http://www.danzhang.com/) and [Prof. Huanan Zhang](http://huananzhang.mystrikingly.com/).
 My research interests include stochastic modeling and optimization, approximation algorithms, online learning algorithms, and their applications in service operations, revenue management, and supply chain management.
 Previously, I received my M.S. in Industrial Engineering & Operations Research from the Pennsylvania State University, and my B.S. in Mathematics from University of Science and Technology of China.

 Publications & Working Papers